TianaZoumer/Elist_Ecommerce_Analysis/README.md

 - The AOV for the website has been increasing over the years from **$237 in 2019 to $294 in 2022**.
 On the other hand, the AOV for the mobile app has been decreasing significantly over the years, from **$111 in 2019 to just $36 in 2022**.

-- Although the website dominates in terms of total sales and AOV, **the proportion of sales coming from the mobile app has been increasing over the years, from only 6% in 2019 to 24% in 2021 and 25% in 2022.**
+- Although the website dominates in terms of total sales and AOV, **the proportion of sales coming from the mobile app has been increasing over the years, from only 6% in 2019 to 24% in 2021.** Though it drops again in 2022, it is worth understanding the fluctuation of 2021 to improve future imrovements.

 ![purchase_platform](https://github.com/TianaZoumer/Elist_Ecommerce_Analysis/assets/115896875/c0661052-f73c-4b88-8ea9-24e3e9752168)
 ### **MARKETING STRATEGIES:**